-Hour Exam 20%
+Hour Exam 25%

-Final Exam 20%
+Final Exam 25%

+Written Assignments 25%

 Laboratory 20%

-Written Assignments 20%

-Participation/Group Work/Effort 20%
+Participation/Effort 5%

-- Note that the participation grade is based on your questions and comments (either in class or after class), your attendance record, your demonstrated effort to do the best you can in the class, your participation in the group work, and your class presentations. - Grades will be "curved" in the following sense.
+- Note that the participation grade is based on your questions and comments (either in class or after class), your attendance record, and your demonstrated effort to do the best you can in the class. - Grades will be "curved" in the following sense.
 At the end of the semester, I will compute the overall final grade (out of 100) for each student, based on the above formula.
 Then I will map these scores onto a letter scale which that translate these percentages into letter grades. - Note that you must have a passing grade in every area of the course in order to pass the course.